Second Chance (1953 film): Background

-Second Chance is RKO Radio's first foray into the world of 3-D film, a prevalent cinema fad in the 1950s, and it featured their top stars.
-Bad guy Jack Palance is fresh from his critically well-regarded work on Shane (1953).
-The picture is also the first Hollywood 3-D feature shot on a foreign location.
+Second Chance was RKO Radio's first foray into the world of 3-D film, a prevalent cinema fad in the 1950s, and it featured their top stars.
+Bad guy Jack Palance was fresh from his critically well-regarded work on Shane (1953).
+The picture was also the first Hollywood 3-D feature shot in a foreign location.

 Critic Jeff Stafford believes the 3-D format was often unjustly maligned and in the early 1950s, was on the verge of "moving beyond the exploitable 'in your face' aspects" into more creative uses of the technology when the fad died.
 He makes the case that the final scenes of Second Chance were "much more intense in 3-D when the depth of field and spatial relationships create[d] a genuine sense of vertigo."

 According to critic Bosley Crowther, the screenplay was inspired by an aerial tramway accident that occurred in Rio de Janeiro circa 1951.
 Crowther wrote, "Except for one man being killed in an attempt to go for help via a rope and the slugging melee on the platform, this could almost be the Rio episode."